The Fine Print

 R3 Performance Products may change the design or any specifications of any model of the subject goods at its discretion and without obligation to make the same or any similar change upon any of the subject goods previously purchased by or shipped to Customer.

 All invoices must be paid in full before work begins on the project.
 Per our policy, we cannot log hours on a project that is still pending.
-We cannot place orders to 3rd party vendors without payment up front.
+We cannot place orders to third party vendors without payment up front.
 We do not offer payment plans, terms, or lines of credit.

 The photos displayed on our website, advertising, order forms and/or television slots are for illustration purpose only.
 Actual product may vary due to product enhancement.

 Please note that while any project is in R3 Performance Products possession it may be photographed.
 These photographs may be used in online/print advertising and other uses at R3's discretion at any time, including after your project is no longer in our possession.